fabacab/inline-gdocs-viewer/readme.txt

 == Upgrade Notice ==

-= 0.12 =
+= 0.12.2 =

-This release retires the old-style `[gdoc key="ABCDEFG"]` syntax.
-Don't worry!
-The plugn will automatically re-interpret your shortcode correctly.
+This is primarily a bugfix release and is recommended for all users, especially those using SQL-based queries.

 == Other notes ==